eltorocorp/go-grpc-request-id-interceptor/xrequestid/README.md

 - Fixed the Compilation errors due to the depricated `metadata.FromContext` function
 - Added a `go.mod` and replaced imports with the go mod equivilent
 - Add an option `persistRequestID` if you would like to add the request ID to the outgoing context
-- Add interceptor option to Log the incoming request along with the Request ID (logrus package)
+- Add interceptor option to Log the incoming request along with the Request ID to the logrus entry in context.
+- Dependencies Added:
+  - github.com/sirupsen/logrus
+  - github.com/grpc-ecosystem/go-grpc-middleware/logging/logrus/ctxlogrus

 ## Usage